Skip to main content

 Can you get RSV twice?

 You probably don’t remember the first time you had RSV.
-That’s because it likely happened before you were 2 years old.
+That’s because it likely happened before you were a year old.
 And your second round of RSV?
 It likely happened a year later.

 Studies show that after early childhood, children have a 10% to 20% chance of getting sick with RSV each year.
 The rates in adults are slightly lower.
 But those numbers mean that you’re likely to get RSV several times in your lifetime.

 This happens because getting sick with RSV doesn’t trigger a lasting immune response.
 So, getting sick with RSV doesn’t give you much protection against future illnesses.
-And even if you do form antibodies against RSV, studies show these antibodies don’t offer complete protection.
-In one study, adults with high levels of antibodies against RSV only managed to avoid reinfection 25% of the time.
+And, even if you do form antibodies against RSV, studies show these antibodies don’t offer complete protection.
+In one study, adults with high levels of antibodies against RSV still got reinfected 25% of the time.

-And like most common cold viruses, RSV changes from season to season, which makes it even harder for the immune system to keep you from getting sick with it.
+And, like most common cold viruses, RSV changes from season to season.
+This makes it even harder for the immune system to keep you from getting sick with it.

 Can you get RSV more than once in the same cold and flu season?

 Yes, you can get RSV more than once in the same cold and flu season.
-But it’s not as common to get RSV twice in the same season since your immune response to RSV can last several weeks.
+But it’s not as common to get RSV twice in the same season.
+That’s because your immune response to RSV can last several weeks.

 If you do get RSV multiple times in the same season, your symptoms will be less severe.
 Most people get few (or no) symptoms because their immune system can still quickly fight off the virus.